piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

 The electric feld for x > 0 is calculated by integrating the first order fluid model equation (3) numerically over x, with the (4) as a boundary condiition.
 The system length _L_, the number of grid points, and the grid spacing are adjusted as boundary conditions.

 ## Plasma chemistry

+The diffusion coefficient is considered as a scalar in the model.
+However, in the case of streamer discharges, the diffusion tensor can be anisotropic.
+This means that diffusion can occur at different rates in different directions, which would require a tensor instead of a single scalar diffusion coefficient.

 Uses *Diffusion-Coefficients* in the SpeciesDatabase.h5 file.

 Select different models via

     Part-Species1-SpeciesName = N2